Every day, we all face numerous financial decisions and challenges. It can be overwhelming, but it doesn’t have to be.

 But it doesn’t stop there.
 Your plan is designed as a blueprint for success by showing you a snapshot of your current finances, where you can improve, what you should be focusing on, and how you can make those improvements.

 In just 5 minutes you can get access to a free, personalized, and accurate financial plan through Savology.
-All you have to do is click the button below to get started.
+Just by building your free plan, you’ll easily save dozens of hours, and well over $1,000 every single year.
+All you need to do is click the button below to get started.

 2. Get life insurance… especially if you have kids